Aiden Tolman: Canterbury-Bankstown (2011–2020)

-2018

 In 2018, Tolman made 16 appearances for Canterbury as the club endured one of its toughest seasons on the field.
 At one stage of the season, Canterbury were sitting second last on the table but rallied to achieve upset victories over the Brisbane Broncos, New Zealand Warriors and St George to finish the season in 12th place.

-2019

-In round 15, Tolman made his 250th first grade appearance against Cronulla-Sutherland at ANZ Stadium which ended in a 14-12 victory to Canterbury-Bankstown.

-In round 20 against the Penrith Panthers, Tolman played his 200th game for Canterbury - just the 12th Canterbury player to do so - and achieved in inside of nine seasons.
+In round 15, he made his 250th first grade appearance against Cronulla-Sutherland at ANZ Stadium which ended in a 14–12 victory to Canterbury-Bankstown.
+In round 20 against the Penrith Panthers, he played his 200th game for Canterbury – just the 12th Canterbury player to do so – and achieved in inside of nine seasons.

 Tolman made a total of 23 appearances for Canterbury in the 2019 NRL season as the club finished 12th on the table.
 At one stage, Canterbury-Bankstown found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
 However, for the third straight season, Canterbury achieved four upset victories in a row over Penrith, the Wests Tigers, South Sydney and Parramatta who were all competing for a place in the finals series and were higher on the table.
 Pay was credited with the late season revival as the side focused heavily on defense.
+In 2020, Tolman made 17 appearances for Canterbury as the club again endured one of its toughest seasons on the field.
+On 22 September, he was told by Canterbury that his services would not be required in 2021 and that he would be released by the club, making him one of eight players who were told they would be released as Canterbury looked to rebuild after a horror year on and off the field.